Manojgs1509/CNAPP-Dashbaord/README.md

 # CNAPP Dashboard

-This project is a dynamic dashboard application built with React, Redux Toolkit, and Tailwind CSS.
-It allows users to visualize and manage widgets within different categories.
+This project is a responsive dashboard application developed using React, Tailwind CSS, and Redux Toolkit, enabling users to efficiently organize and display widgets across various categories.

 ## Check Live Demo

-You can check the live version of the project here : [CNAPP Dashboard](https://cnapp-dashboard1.netlify.app/)
+You can check the live version of the project here : [CNAPP Dashboard](https://cnapp-dashbaord.vercel.app/)

 ## Features